CarlosEduardoFerreiraRamos/angular-component-class/README.md

 };
 ```

-Now we will replace the original template `component card works` with the name of our attribute.
+Now we will replace the original template `card works` with the name of our attribute.

 ```html
 <!-- card.component.html -->